Keeping Your Child Safe on the Internet

 Tips 1: Set internet filter and content blocker

-Solutions like FamiSafe give you better control of the internet and allow you to effectively filter certain sites through a blacklist of URLs and specific keywords.
+As we all know, you can find almost everything on the internet with the right searching words, should it be useful or harmful.
+Parents can not stay with children whenever they need to search for certain information online.
+Thus, we can make use of solutions like FamiSafe.
+It gives you better control of the internet and allows you to effectively filter certain sites through a blacklist of URLs and specific keywords.
 Additional advantage: you can adjust these prohibitions according to the age of your children.
 An Internet security suite also provides you with an additional level of security.
-FamiSafe is the most effective blocking app to safe keep our kids from inappropriate contents.
-Do not forget to apply it to your laptops, smartphones, and tablets.
-In this app, you will have 3-days free trial.
+FamiSafe is the most effective blocking app to safe keep our kids from inappropriate content.
+Do not forget to apply it to your laptops, smartphones, and tablets to keep your child safe.

 Tips 2: Establish rules and guidelines at home

-This may include setting time limits in front of the screen, the type of content children access online or the appropriate tone of the language they use on the Internet.
-These rules may vary depending on the age, maturity, and knowledge about the online risks that each child has.
+Most kids are too young to have self-control while using digital devices.
+They tend to overuse the screen time or stay up late playing games.
+Parents can establish rules for digital device usage at home to help them develop a better habit.
+This may include setting time limits in front of the screen, the type of content children access online, or the appropriate tone of the language they use on the Internet.
+These rules may vary depending on the age, maturity, and knowledge about each child's online risks.
 Using FamiSafe, parents could easily set the screen time limit for keeping children safe from online risk.

 Tips 3: Encourage your children to connect in common spaces

-It is about achieving a balance in which they do not feel that you are constantly watching over their shoulder and that they do not feel that they have to hide what they do online.
-It will help you to be calm about what they are doing, and they will know that they can turn to you when they feel confused, scared or worried.
+It is about achieving a balance in which they do not feel that you are constantly watching over their shoulder and do not feel that they have to hide what they do online.
+It will help you be calm about what they are doing, and they will know that they can turn to you when they feel confused, scared, or worried.

 Tips 4: Teach children to think before they click

-Whether they are searching online video sites, receiving an unknown link in an email, or simply browsing the web, remind your children not to click on links they could take them to dangerous or inappropriate places.
-Clicking on unknown links is one of the most common ways that people get infected with viruses or reveal private and valuable information about themselves.
+Whether searching online video sites, receiving an unknown link in an email or simply browsing the web, remind your children not to click on links that could take them to dangerous or inappropriate places.
+Clicking on unknown links is one of the most common ways people get infected with viruses or reveal private and valuable information about themselves.